clipperhouse/jargon/README.md

 # Jargon

-Jargon is a **lemmatizer**, useful for recognizing variations on canonical and synonymous terms.
+Jargon is a text pipeline, focused on recognizing variations on canonical and synonymous terms.

 For example, jargon lemmatizes `react`, `React.js`, `React JS` and `REACTJS` to a canonical `reactjs`.

-Jargon uses Stack Overflow tags & synonyms, and implements “insensitivity” to spaces, dots and dashes.

 ### Online demo